EU pledges 140 million euros in Ebola aid as West Africa toll tops 2,100

-ABIDJAN/GENEVA The European Union on Friday pledged 140 million euros (110.25 million pounds) to boost the fight against Ebola in West Africa, where the death toll in the worst outbreak on record has passed 2,100 people.
+ABIDJAN/GENEVA The European Union on Friday pledged 140 million euros ($180 million) to boost the fight against Ebola in West Africa, where the death toll in the worst outbreak on record has passed 2,100 people.

-More than six months into the crisis, the disease is spreading faster than ever and organisations across the world are scrambling cash and supplies to the region.
-But the World Health Organisation (WHO) said the lack of trained staff was hobbling the response.
+More than six months into the crisis, the disease is spreading faster than ever and organizations across the world are scrambling cash and supplies to the region.
+But the World Health Organization (WHO) said the lack of trained staff was hobbling the response.

 "The situation is going from bad to worse," said Kristalina Georgieva, the EU commissioner responsible for humanitarian aid.
 "We are helping make a difference on the ground but the needs are outpacing the international community's capacity to react."